SaiPranav25/Local-Community-Events/README.md

 # EventHub - Local Community Events Discovery Platform

 A modern React-based web application for discovering and joining local community events.
-Built as part of a Frontend Developer Intern assignment, this platform enables users to explore workshops, meetups, sports activities, and social gatherings in their area.
+This platform enables users to explore workshops, meetups, sports activities, and social gatherings in their area.

 ## 🌟 Features